badgettrg/gospel-harmonizer/README.md

 1. Clone the repository
    `git clone evancolewright/gospel-harmonizer`

+2. Create a new file called `config.js` at the root level of the project and copy the contents of `config.example.js` into it.

+   > You will need an api key from https://scripture.api.bible/

-2. From the root directory of the source code, run: `npx serve .`
+3. From the root directory of the source code, run: `npx serve .`

-3. Navigate to `localhost:3000/` in your browser
+4. Navigate to `localhost:3000/` in your browser

 ## Current Limitations